tahoe-lafs/tahoe-lafs/docs/backdoors.rst

 The core Tahoe developers promise never to change Tahoe-LAFS to facilitate government access to data stored or transmitted by it.
-Even if it were desirable to facilitate such access—which it is not—we believe it would not be technically feasible to do so without severely compromising Tahoe-LAFS' security against other attackers.
+Even if it were desirable to facilitate such access -- which it is not -- we believe it would not be technically feasible to do so without severely compromising Tahoe-LAFS' security against other attackers.
 There have been many examples in which backdoors intended for use by government have introduced vulnerabilities exploitable by other parties (a notable example being the Greek cellphone eavesdropping scandal in 2004/5).
 RFCs `1984`_ and `2804`_ elaborate on the security case against such backdoors.

 .. _1984: https://tools.ietf.org/html/rfc1984
 .. _2804: https://tools.ietf.org/html/rfc2804